albn-itu/uni-notes/semester-5/BDTF/notes/Test.md

 Come up with everything that needs to be true for the idea to work.
 Break it into small testable pieces.

 ### Experiment
 Test your hypothesis with experiments.
+Use [[Test Card]].
 One would ususally look for the following elements

 #### [[Desirability]] - Do they want it?
 Look at the environment, use the 4 Key Factors Performance Assesment